smartsdk/dataModels/Sensor/MultisensoryDevice/doc/spec.md

     + Mandatory.

 + `refSensor` : The sensor component.
-    + Attribute type: List of reference to an entity of type [Sensor](../../SensorModel/doc/spec.md).
+    + Attribute type: List of references to an entity of type [Sensor](../../SensorModel/doc/spec.md).
     + Mandatory.

 + `configuration` : Device's technical configuration.
 This attribute is intended to be a dictionary of properties which capture parameters which have to do with the configuration of a device (timeouts, reporting periods, etc.) and which are not currently covered by the standard attributes defined by this model.